skypjack/entt/docs/md/entity.md

 In particular:

-* An output archive, the one used when creating a snapshot, must expose a function call operator with the following signature to store entities:
+* An output archive (the one used when creating a snapshot) exposes a function call operator with the following signature to store entities:

   ```cpp
   void operator()(entt::entity);
   ```

   Where `entt::entity` is the type of the entities used by the registry.<br/>
-  Note that all member functions of the snapshot class make also an initial call to store aside the _size_ of the set they are going to store.
+  Note that all member functions of the snapshot class also make an initial call to store aside the _size_ of the set they are going to store.
 In this case, the expected function type for the function call operator is: